PatrickMaiyer/Portapack_Wiki/H2-Plus-speaker-modifications.md

 ![Spearker Mod Resistor](https://user-images.githubusercontent.com/32274981/164781350-6f921fdd-5bfa-479f-8f2f-b3f520ee4c6e.jpg)

+## Silencing internal speaker when using audio jack

 In the H2+ R4 version the headphone jack switch is disabled.
 When a pair of headphones are plugged in the internal speaker is not disconnected.